New Milford Parks and Recreation

 - The total number of teams in the Women’s divisions are not greater than 12.

 - The player is not on a CIAC sanctioned softball team or is not planning on playing NCAA softball in college due to eligibility requirements.

 - No more than 5 players between the ages of 16 and 18 will be allowed on any given roster.

 Men's League: The use of unrestricted players is prohibited

 H.) Football, Summer Basketball, Winter Basketball, Volleyball

 Three (3) participants will be allowed admission to the roster of each athletic team regardless of place of residence.

-A fee of $10 is required for non-residents of eligible towns (Sherman, Kent, Washington, Roxbury, Bridgewater, and Warren) and for non-residents who qualify for participation under the full-time New Milford employee eligibility rule.
+- A fee of $20 is required for non-residents of eligible towns (Sherman, Kent, S. Kent, New Preston, Washington, Roxbury, Bridgewater, and Warren) and for non-residents who qualify for participation under the full-time New Milford employee eligibility rule.

 Please remember that all rosters must fall under the 60/40 rule.
 Sixty percent of any team's players must be New Milford residents.
 The remaining forty- percent must meet the eligibility requirements required for participation in New Milford Adult League play.